AgalmicVentures/JTL/README.md

     }

 ## Motivation
-JTL is for any time the data you have doesn't quite match the data you need.
-It's perfect for situations like the transform layer of an ETL system or working with data in an ad-hoc fashion.
+Although JSON has replaced XML as the de facto data format for structured text data, no standard suite of supporting technologies has emerged.
+JTL is to JSON what XSL is to XML -- a transformation language written in the underlying format.
+It allows the quick creation of format converters, adapters for 3rd party API's, transform scripts for ETL's, and more.

-It's designed to be simple to parse for both humans and computers.
-This makes the implementation simple, and allows the creation of value-added tools like query optimizers.
+JTL is designed to be simple to parse for both humans and computers.
+This makes the implementation simple, and allows the creation of value-added features like query optimizers.

 Because it's input and output are JSON, it's highly composable.
 In fact, sometimes composition is the only way to do things.
-Since the code is also JSON, it can even be used self-referentially, for example to automate version updates.
+Since the code is also JSON, it can even be used self-referentially, for example to automate refactoring.